tinmaunghtay/devops_assignment/README.md

 ![Cloudwatch Dashboard Section-1](section-1/source/front-end/images/cloudwatch-dashboard-section1.jpg)

 Above screenshot showing 12 requests coming to cloudfront site of section-1 front-end.
 For simplicity and due to time constraints, dashboard only shows the available metrics.

+For alert notificaiton such as email for critical events, we can create a cloudwatch alarm together with SNS topic (which includes which email address to send). for details of setting up, please refer to https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ConsoleAlarms.html.

 #### Section 2